 If you’re writing a pre-planned trilogy, you’ll know exactly how many words you’ll need to get your series finished, perhaps three books of between 75,000 to 100,000 words each.
 Don’t give all the “good” stuff away in Book One; make sure you save enough plot and character development to end strongly.
 If you don’t know in advance how many books your series will have, planning can be a bit more difficult.

-However, be careful not to dribble the story out with each book getting weaker and weaker.
+However, be careful not to dribble the story out, with each book getting weaker and weaker.
 If you’ve run out of material, it’s time to say goodbye.
-Better to end a series with a strong finish and with a loyal, satisfied readership than to draw out a story that has naturally already concluded.
+It is better to end a series with a strong finish and with a loyal, satisfied readership than to draw out a story that has naturally already concluded.

 While planning a series can take more time and energy upfront than planning a stand-alone book, you’ll have ready-made characters when it comes time for future books and save on development and plotting time along the way.
-It will all be worthwhile when it’s your books that live on in the hearts and minds of the readers – and garner extra sales.
+It will all be worthwhile when it’s your books that live on in the readers’ hearts and minds – and garner extra sales.